-Jackson State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4501) to award the bachelor's, master's, education specialist, Doctor of Education, Doctor of Philosophy, and Doctor of Public Health degrees.
+Jackson State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4501) to award the bachelor's, master's, education specialist, Doctor of Education, Doctor of Philosophy, and Doctor of Public Health degrees.

-The Commission on Colleges of the Southern Association of Colleges and Schools is to be contacted only if there is evidence that appears to support an institution's non-compliance with accreditation requirements or standards.
+The Southern Association of Colleges and Schools Commission on Colleges is to be contacted only if there is evidence that appears to support an institution's non-compliance with accreditation requirements or standards.

-- The Accrediting Council on Education in Journalism and Mass Communications - American Chemical Society - American Psychological Association - Association to Advance Collegiate Schools of Business - Accreditation Board for Engineering and Technology - Association of Technology, Management and Applied Engineering - · Council on Rehabilitation Education - Council on Social Work Education - Council on Education for Public Health - Council for Accreditation of Counseling and Related Educational Programs - Council on Accreditation in Audiology and Language-Speech Pathology - National Association of Schools of Art and Design - National Association of Schools of Music - National Association of Schools of Public Affairs and Administration - National Council for the Accreditation of Teacher Education - The Planning Accreditation Board
+- American Chemical Society - American Psychological Association - Association to Advance Collegiate Schools of Business - Accreditation Board for Engineering and Technology - Association of Technology, Management and Applied Engineering - Council on Rehabilitation Education - Council on Social Work Education - Council on Education for Public Health - Council for Accreditation of Counseling and Related Educational Programs - Council on Accreditation in Audiology and Language-Speech Pathology - National Association of Schools of Art and Design - National Association of Schools of Music - National Association of Schools of Public Affairs and Administration - National Council for the Accreditation of Teacher Education - The Planning Accreditation Board